TransistorSmoke/photoshop-mockup-generator/README.md

 **Automated Mockup Creation for Adobe Photoshop**

-I created these scripts to automate my creation of shirt design mockups which, simplifying the tedious process of creating mockups.
+I created these scripts to automate my creation of shirt design mockups simplifying the tedious process of manually preparing mockups in Photoshop.
 They're not perfect but they do the job well. :D

 I need to create a fast way to get these mockups out so that I can use them in my Etsy shop ;)